okx/pay-2-zk-commitment/README.md

 ### Test performance

-Can put your code and in `./crates/zk-commit-mobile/src/lib.rs`
+Can put your code and in `./crates/zk-commit-mobile/src/lib.rs` `fn test_performance`

 ```rust
 #[uniffi::export]